Please note: The GPS address for the Taft School athletic facilities is 90 Guernseytown Road, Watertown, CT

 Odden Hockey Arena

 Built in 2001 to honor headmaster emeritus Lance Odden and his wife, the legendary coach Patsy Odden, the arena boasts an international-sized ice surface with six locker rooms, reception room, and seating for 600 spectators.
-It has been home to the annual Patsy K. Odden Invitational Hockey Tournament since 1982.
+It is home to the annual Patsy K. Odden Invitational Hockey Tournament.

 Parents’ Association Field House

 Adjacent to Rockefeller Field and Weaver Track, the field house was constructed in 1938 and provides locker rooms for our football and track teams.
 It originally included a reception room for tea and cookies after the games; that space has since been turned into faculty housing.

 Paul Cruikshank was Taft’s second headmaster, leading the school for 27 years.
 Edith had almost as much influence on the student body, as a friend and mentor to all.
 Completed in 1980, the Cruikshank Athletic Center is home to volleyball, basketball, and squash courts, as well as a climbing wall.
 It sits between Odden Arena and the Logan Field House in our athletic complex.

 Our football field is one of the oldest athletic sites on campus—a gift of Elsie Rockefeller in 1922, at the urging of her sons Sterling '24 and Stillman '20.
 In fact, it hints at the earliest rivalry between Taft and Hotchkiss.
 In a 1922 letter to Mr. Taft offering “a bit of a present” to the school Elsie wrote: “They tell me Hotchkiss has a much better field—why can’t we have just as good a one?”
 The field’s viewing stands are dedicated to the memory of beloved coach Bob Poole '50.